-Estes Park and RMNP provide a system of free shuttle buses that connect at Visitor Centers and Park & Ride lots and allow folks staying in Estes Park to easily get around town, and to visit the Park and hike or sightsee while minimizing the hassles of parking, traffic, and Bear Lake Road Reconstruction.
+Estes Park and RMNP provide a system of free shuttle buses that connect at Visitor Centers and Park & Ride lots and allow folks staying in Estes Park to easily get around town, and to visit the Park and hike or sightsee while minimizing the hassles of parking and traffic.

-Once at the Moraine Park Visitor Center, you can transfer to either the Bear Lake Route to access hikes along the Bear Lake Road corridor (Hollowell Park, Park & Ride, Bierstadt Bus Stop, Glacier Gorge Trailhead, and Bear Lake), or the Moraine Park Route to access the Moraine Park Campground, Cub Lake, and Fern Lake Trailhead.
-These buses run from 7am - 7pm, every 15 minutes on the Bear Lake Route, but may be delayed during periods of road construction, and every 20 minutes on the Moraine Park Route.
+Once at the Bear Lake/Glacier Basin Park n Ride, you will transfer to either the Bear Lake Route to access hikes along the Bear Lake Road corridor (Bierstadt Bus Stop, Glacier Gorge Trailhead, and Bear Lake), or the Moraine Park Route to access Sprague Lake, the Glacier Basin and Moraine Park Campgrounds, Cub Lake, and Fern Lake Trailheads, and Moraine Park Discovery Center as well as Hollowell Park & Tuxedo Park.

 Buses stop at shops, restaurants, attractions, and lodging to make it easy for visitors to leave their cars at their lodging or to choose to go completely carless.